 Here you can find the Trust's views on current conservation issues.

-We have attended Lynx Trust UK local consultation events and met independently with Lynx Trust UK in the last year.
-However, we remain concerned about the apparent lack of proposal acceptability to local land managers around Kielder and the consequently high potential risk of reintroduction failure, either during the initial trial or a subsequent phase.
-We do not feel that the Lynx Trust UK has yet demonstrated a level of community support and trust-building appropriate for a project of this significance and we hence cannot currently support this project.
+We have attended Lynx UK Trust consultation events but have not been invited to contribute in more detail for the second application.
+We remain concerned about the apparent lack of acceptance to local land managers around the project area and the consequently high potential risk of reintroduction failure.
+We do not feel that the Lynx UK Trust has yet demonstrated a level of community support and trust-building appropriate for a project of this significance and we hence cannot currently support this project.
+We are also concerned about the effectiveness of GPS tracking in the forest and that there is a guaranteed exit strategy backed by fully accountable organisations.

 Badgers and bovine tuberculosis (bTB)